-It should be reviewed in conjunction with DICO's Guidance Note: Director Training and Qualifications.
-This document describes director core competencies and attributes for different levels of understanding.
 Competencies are built through a combination of education, practical work experience previous board experience and director training.
-At a minimum, directors of "complex" credit unions are expected to attain a STRONG understanding of each of the core competencies and attributes as indicated within the time frames established by the credit union subject to DICO minimum expectations outlined in the Guidance Note: Director Training and Qualifications.
-Credit unions may wish to set a requirement for a higher competency level (i.e., Expert) in one or more competencies or for Chair of the Board and Audit committee to more appropriately reflect their size and complexity.
-Descriptions of the EXPERT level are provided for purposes of reference and comparison.
+At a minimum, directors of "complex" credit unions are expected to attain a STRONG understanding of each of the core competencies and attributes as indicated within the time frames established by the credit union.

-Please Note: Descriptions of competencies and competency levels are intended to reflect the oversight responsibilities of directors and are not intended to require much higher technical and skills required by senior management of the day-to-day operations of the credit union.
+Please Note: Descriptions of competencies and competency levels are intended to reflect the oversight responsibilities of directors and are not intended to require much higher technical, and skills required by senior management of the day-to-day operations of the credit union.